-UNLEY.-We are pleased to report that the collection is aid of the Foreign Mission work realised £9 5s.
-6d. and collection in Sunday School for same purpose, gos, the whole amounting to £10 52, 6d.
-We only with the proceeds were more.
-Two of our Sunday School scholars, Ruby White and Milly Wherry, made some booquets and sold them in aid of the Indian Famile Fund, the amount being 7s.
-The efforts of these two young girls are much appreciated, in their (houghtfulness to help those who are in need.
+UNLEY.-We are pleased to report that the collection in aid of the Foreign Mission work realised £9 5s.
+6d. and collection in Sunday School for same purpose, and content amounting to £10 5s.
+6d.
+We only wish the proceeds were more.
+Two of our Sunday School scholars, Ruby White and Milly Wherry, made School souquets and sold them in aid of the Indian some bound the amount being 7s.
+The efforts of Familie 1 wo young girls are much appreciated, in their thoughtfulness to help those who are in need.
 We hear that Bro.
 Jas.
-Thomas, one of our Sunday School suchers, has received an invitation to labor with the breibres at Milang as evangelist.
-This will be a loss to Unley, but a gain to Milang, as our brother is a positing and a very able young man.
+Thomas, one of our Sunday School hear that has received an invitation to labor with the brethren at Milang as evangelist.
+This will be a loss to Unley, but a gain to Milang, as our brother is a promising and a very able young man.
 This will make two of our late Sunday School scholars who will be preaching the gospel, the other being Bro.
 Wm.
-Campbell, who is evangelist at the York church, PERCY T. G. STORER: July and.
+Campbell, who is evangelist at the York church.
+PERCY T. G. STORER: July 2nd.